 The model horse hobby can be quite expensive, and I recall that I couldn’t afford to maintain my model horse collection AND support a live horse.
-So I sadly sold off my beloved model horse string and everything related during my search for Blue.
+So I sadly sold off my beloved model horse string.
 I still miss those models to this day, but their sale allowed me to live out my dream of finally having a live horse of my own.

 I am not currently involved in the model horse world, but I like to read updates and keep tabs on the hobby from afar.
 For example, I really enjoy following the blog “Kristian Beverly: Books.
 Horses.
 Plastic Ponies” at https://kristianbeverly.com.

 The author is an equestrian as well as a model horse hobbyist.
 She takes beautiful pictures and likes setting up those performance shots as I once did (see https://kristianbeverly.com/2020/12/12/photo-showing-is-fun/) .
 If you are interested in model horses, please check out her blog.

 The world of model horse has its own history, lingo, rules, etc . . .
 It can be a little overwhelming to the uninitiated.
 But if you have a background with live horses, you will catch on quickly.
 It really is a fun, interesting hobby with many different facets.